John Madejski

 Sir John Robert Madejski, OBE, DL (/məˈdeɪski/; born Robert John Hurst; 28 April 1941) is an English businessman, with commercial interests spanning property, broadcast media, hotels, restaurants, publishing and football.
-He changed his name when his stepfather, a Polish airman during World War II, returned to England to marry his mother.

 Madejski is the founder of the magazine which became Auto Trader and was chairman of Reading F.C., Chancellor of the University of Reading and a Deputy Lieutenant of Berkshire.
 He is a benefactor to many institutions, especially in academia, education and the arts.
 In the Sunday Times Rich List 2009 ranking of the wealthiest people in the UK he was placed 222nd with an estimated fortune of £250 million.

-Life and business career
+Personal life

 Madejski was born Robert John Hurst on 28 April 1941, in Stoke-on-Trent, as a result of a wartime fling, being initially placed with a foster family.
 While still a baby, Hurst was moved back to his mother's home town of Reading and placed in a children's home.
-His mother later married a Polish Second World War airman, Zygmunt Madejski, with Hurst eventually coming to live with them and adopting his stepfather's surname of Madejski.
+His mother later married a Second World War Polish airman, Zygmunt Madejski, with Hurst eventually coming to live with them and adopting his stepfather's surname.
 Hurst's biological father had started another family.

+Madejski has two daughters, but has never married.
+He made front-page headlines in UK tabloid newspapers in October 2004 due to his alleged romantic attachment with singer and TV star Cilla Black.
+The pair became friends due to their mutual affiliation with the Conservative Party.

+He owns a large number of luxury cars, including two Rolls-Royces, two Bentleys, four Jaguars, an AC Cobra and two Ferraris, including a red 328 which is kept in a glass case at his home.

+Career

-While on holiday in Florida in the mid-1970s, Madejski saw a car sales magazine that included pictures of the vehicles on sale.
+While on holiday in the US in the mid-1970s, Madejski saw a car sales magazine that included pictures of the vehicles on sale.
 He immediately realised the potential of the idea and with the help of his business partners Paul Gibbons and Peter Taylor founded Thames Valley Trader in 1976.
-Initially the magazine advertised anything and everything, from houses to cars and even aircraft, but it soon concentrated solely on vehicles, and was renamed Auto Trader.
+Initially the magazine advertised a range of items, from houses to cars and aircraft, but it soon concentrated on vehicles and was renamed Auto Trader.
 Madejski partnered with the Guardian Media Group in 1982 to give the title national exposure.

 By 1998, 52 titles were being published with a combined circulation of more than 700,000.
 In 1998, he sold his company Hurst Publishing for £174 million.

-He owns a large number of luxury cars, including two Rolls-Royces, two Bentleys, four Jaguars, an AC Cobra and two Ferraris, including a red 328 which sits inside a glass case in the gym of his home.

-Madejski has two daughters, but has never married.
-He made front-page headlines in UK tabloid newspapers in October 2004 due to his alleged romantic attachment with singer and TV star Cilla Black.
-The pair became friends due to their mutual affiliation with the Conservative Party.
-On 3 March 2007, Madejski was shown on the BBC programme Match of the Day seated between Black and Chris Tarrant watching the Reading F.C. game against Arsenal F.C. at the Emirates Stadium.